 In a letter signed by as many as 1,300 scientists, the research community expressed concern that a Brexit could jeopardise several research projects across areas from agriculture, forestry to space technology.

-Ukraine also expressed concern than Britain opting to exit the EU would weaken the union's stature to maintain the sanctions against Moscow after annexing Crimea, said the Telegraph report.
+Ukraine also expressed concern than Britain opting to exit the EU would weaken the union's stature to maintain the sanctions against Moscow after annexing Russia, said the Telegraph report.

 "It's a paradox - you've always been the most supportive, and now you want to leave," the report quoted a Ukrainian diplomat as saying.